ng-packagr/ng-packagr/README.md

 }
 ```

-#### Externals and embedded Dependencies
+#### Third-party dependencies: external and embedded dependencies

-By default all dependencies are treated as externals and thus are not embedded in the final bundle.
+By default, dependencies of a library are treated as external dependencies and thus are not embedded in the final bundle.
+In most cases, you should expect that third-party dependencies will be part of the [`peerDependencies` of your distributables](https://nodejs.org/uk/blog/npm/peer-dependencies/).

-However, If you want to embed one or more of them into the final bundle you can do so by adding the library in the `embeeded` section like so;
+However, if you want to embed a dependency into the distributable bundle you are able to do so by adding the dependency in the `embedded` section like so:

+***HEADS UP***: embedding a dependency will result in you shipping the dependency's source code to your users!

 ```json
 {